AndyYang80/Twitter-Sentiment-Analysis---Pytorch/README.md

 ## Usage

+To use the repository:

+1. Clone the repository using `https://github.com/AndyYang80/Twitter-Sentiment-Analysis-Pytorch.git`
+2. Download the data from the [kaggle data repository](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis/data) and store the data files in the root project directory
-To use the repository, first clone the repository.
-Then, see the `main.ipnyb` file to see examples of training, testing, and predicting using the model
+3. See the `main.ipnyb` file to see examples of training, testing, and predicting using each model